 Why do I need a Will?

-A well-drafted Will provides clear instruction for the distribution of your assets upon your death.
-Having a Will helps your family and beneficiaries to avoid the stress, uncertainty, and expense which can arise when a deceased person does not have a Will.
+In Australia, a well-drafted Will provides clear instruction for the distribution of your Estate and other assets upon your death.
+Having a Will helps your family and beneficiaries to avoid the stress, uncertainty, and expense which can arise when a deceased person does not have a Will and they will have to make important decisions about your personal affairs as well as financial affairs without clear directions.

 A Will also allows you to express your wishes with regard to things such as burial instructions and the nomination of a Guardian to care for any dependents you may have at the time of your death.
 The nominated Guardian can ensure your personal effects and family heirlooms are given to your loved ones upon your death.
 You can also nominate a Trustee in your Will who can administer your affairs.